The So-Called Greenhouse Effect

 Why Not Water Vapor?

 Water vapor is the most important greenhouse gas in terms of the warming being provided now, but we usually don’t talk about water vapor with global warming.
 Why not?
 Simply, water vapor is almost entirely a slave to other things.
 Put some more CO2 up in the atmosphere, and the atmospheric concentration of CO2 remains high for centuries or millennia or longer before chemical processes remove it.
 Put more water vapor up, and in just over a week, on average, that water has rained out.
-Burning of fossil fuels makes equal numbers of water-vapor and CO2 molecules, but because the water vapor stays up less than two weeks and the CO2 perhaps 2000 years, our effect on the atmospheric concentration is more than 100,000 times larger for CO2 than for water vapor.
+The burning of fossil fuels makes equal numbers of water-vapor and CO2 molecules, but because the water vapor stays up less than two weeks and the CO2 perhaps 2000 years, our effect on the atmospheric concentration is more than 100,000 times larger for CO2 than for water vapor.
 We can change CO2 fairly easily (and are doing so!), but we can’t put up water vapor fast enough to make much of a difference, nor can most other natural processes affect global water-vapor loading very much.
 However, changes in the atmosphere’s water-vapor content are easily caused by changes in temperature.

 Remember from back at the Redwoods that cooling reduces the equilibrium water-vapor pressure or “water-holding capacity of the air” (by about 7% per degree Celsius of cooling).
 Remember that as full-of-water air came in from the Pacific and was forced up over Redwood National Park and then Yosemite and Sequoia National Parks, the air cooled by about 0.6oC/100 m, raining on the way.
 The temperature at the top of the Sierra was controlled by the height of the Sierra and the temperature of the air before the rise began, and the amount of water left in the air at the top was controlled by the temperature at the top.
 The air then goes down over Death Valley, and the water-vapor content of the air there depends on the temperature at the top of the Sierra.